 Campus safety (Covid-19)

-We are working hard to ensure all of our buildings are accessible and safe for your arrival in September.
+We are working hard to ensure all of our buildings are accessible and safe for your arrival.
 Please familiarise yourself with the following health and safety measures which will be in place when you arrive.

 Physical distancing measures